interstellar-ferg/ASTR5160/README.md

 - 26. The emcee package
     - use the python emcee package to fit a linear model to data (find best fit parameters m and b using emcee)

+HW:
+- HW0.
+Basic intro to python and uploading to GitHub; fit a line and plot it
+- HW1.
+Find objects at lowest airmass at a certain time at a certain observatory; working with astropy coordinates, skycoord, frames, altaz, etc.
+- HW2.
+Find areas on a sphere of certain ra/dec regions; plot them; plot in aitoff projection; create equal-dispersion points on a sphere
+- HW3.
+Data mining; cros-match objects across surveys, convert fluxes to mags, mask data using band criteria, fetch data from SDSS
+- HW4.
+Classify tables of objects based on color cut and flag cut criteria; quasar color cuts (W1-W2>0.8), type=PSF and ALLMASKS masks, etc.

+Final:
+- Final.
+Use the emceee package/Bayesian stats to fit linear and quadratic models to data; plot using corner; find 16th, 50th, 84th percentiles; find best fit parameters